-Certificate Type Validation

-Device Certificate See section 3.2.3.3

-Class 1 Client Certificates - Personal (email Certificates) 4 As specified in Section 3.2.2 (no identity verification other than control of the email address listed in the Certificate)

-Class 1 Client Certificates - Enterprise (email certificates) i.
-In-person appearance before a person performing identity proofing for a Registration Authority or a Trusted Agent with presentment of an identity credential (e.g., driver's license or birth certificate). ii.
-Using procedures similar to those used when applying for consumer credit and authenticated through information in consumer credit databases or government records, such as: a. the ability to place or receive calls from a given number; or b. the ability to obtain mail sent to a known physical address. iii.
+Certificate Type Validation Device Certificate See section 3.2.3.3 Class 1 Client Certificates - Personal (email Certificates) 4 As specified in Section 3.2.2 (no identity verification other than control of the email address listed in the Certificate) Class 1 Client Certificates - Enterprise (email certificates) Any one of the following: In-person appearance before a person performing identity proofing for a Registration Authority or a Trusted Agent with presentment of an identity credential (e.g., driver's license or birth certificate).
+Using procedures similar to those used when applying for consumer credit and authenticated through information in consumer credit databases or government records, such as: the ability to place or receive calls from a given number; or the ability to obtain mail sent to a known physical address.
 Through information derived from an ongoing business relationship with the credential provider or a partner company (e.g., a financial institution, airline, employer, or retail company).
-Acceptable information includes: a. the ability to obtain mail at the billing address used in the business relationship; b. verification of information established in previous transactions (e.g., previous order number); or c. the ability to place calls from or receive phone calls at a phone number used in previous business transactions. iv.
-Any method used to verify the identity of an Applicant for a Class 2,
+Acceptable information includes: the ability to obtain mail at the billing address used in the business relationship; verification of information established in previous transactions (e.g., previous order number); or the ability to place calls from or receive phone calls at a phone number used in previous business transactions.

-3, or 4 Client Certificate.